---- This is a more powerful version has all the functions above, plus it provides fully detailed reports every month showing the fine detail.
+--- This is a more powerful version to suit Airports that DO charge landing fees.
+It has all the functions above, plus it provides fully detailed reports every month showing the fine detail.
 It identifies for each movement: the time, date, the specific aircraft call sign or flight number, (and in the case of major airlines, the actual aircraft that flew the specified flight number on that occasion), aircraft weight, type of aircraft, aircraft operator with full name and address, type of movement (Takeoff / Landing / TnG), and runway or helipad approach in use.
-These reports are designed to meet Consent / Planning Approval / Compliance obligations, Airport Management requirements, and provide detailed movement reports for grant applications, special projects, master plans and billing landing fees.
+These reports are designed to meet Consent / Planning Approval / Compliance obligations, Airport Management requirements, Funding applications, and provide detailed movement reports for grant applications, special projects, and Master Plans.

---- The on-site unit automatically encrypts the data and uploads to Aimm's secure internet server each night, and either Aimm staff or Airport staff download these and playback to enter the movements.
+--- The on-site unit automatically encrypts the data and uploads to Aimm's secure internet server each night, and either Aimm staff or Airport staff download these and transcribe to enter the movements.

-Where the Airport's own staff do the playbacks, a timesheet detailing hours worked is sent to both the operator and the airport management each week, and if the staffer falls behind then Aimm's operators automatically playback the oldest days to prevent a large backlog developing.
-When required to cover sickness / holidays, one of Aimm's playback operators can usually take over the playbacks on short notice.
+Where the Airport chooses to have its own staff do the transcriptions, a timesheet detailing hours worked is sent to both the operator and the airport management each week, and if the staffer falls behind then Aimm's operators automatically transcribe the oldest days to prevent a large backlog developing.
+When required to cover sickness / holidays, one of Aimm's transcription operators can usually take over the work on short notice.